-- Training is provided in differentiated instructional strategies and practices in the area of reading and math. - ➤ The Reading First Coach Specialist serves as a resource to (K-3) classroom teachers to provide best practices and teaching strategies to meet the needs of underperforming students.
+- Staff development is provided in differentiated instructional strategies in the areas of reading and math. - Staff development is provided in ELD strategies in the content area curricula. - The Instructional Coach serves as a resource to classroom teachers to provide best practices and teaching strategies that best meet the needs of students scoring below proficient level. - Response to Intervention (RTI) pilot program for 6th graders